bencun/deployment-protector/README.md

 # How it works etc

+It loads up and runs a single server component that performs the followint checks:
-Is the cookie there -yes> does it contain a valid JWT -yes> render children elements.
+- is the cookie there -> yes, does it contain a valid JWT ->yes, render children elements
-If there's no valid JWT then render the password form.
+- else render the login form and bind it to a server action that validates against the password and sets a JWT as a cookie

 Maybe this would work better if it was implemented on a middleware level?
 Maybe I'll revisit it in the future and see about this.